sampsyo/home/_drafts/probablycorrect.md

 Any non-random strategy, such as [exponential backoff][], admits some adversary that behaves well only on checked executions.
 (This [old post with pictures][monitoring post] gets at the same idea.)

-TK: Should we do anything with the total number of executions, $n$?

 [monitoring post]: {{site.base}}/blog/naivemonitoring.html
 [exponential backoff]: https://en.wikipedia.org/wiki/Exponential_backoff
 [mcp]: https://en.wikipedia.org/wiki/Multiple_comparisons_problem